-Slack space is the leftover storage that exists on a computer's hard disk drive when a computer file does not need all the space it has been allocated by the operating system.
-The examination of slack space is an important aspect of computer forensics.
+Slack space, or file slack space, is the leftover storage space on a computer's hard disk drive when a file does not need all the space it has been allocated by the operating system (OS).
+More specifically, it refers to all the unused storage space in a hard drive's file allocation block or memory page, and often holds residual data.
+The examination of slack space is an important aspect of e-discovery and computer forensics.

 Another way to define slack space is the leftover space between the end of a file and the end of the hard drive cluster it is stored in.
 It is also known as file slack because it is the leftover or excess space on a drive where a file would otherwise be stored.

 Slack space is common in hard drives because files are usually not the same size as a cluster.
 Each cluster has a storage threshold, but files have various sizes.
 As a result, files fill only part of the cluster and, consequently, part of the hard drive.

 The terms slack space and free space -- or unallocated clusters -- are not interchangeable.
 Free space on a hard drive is simply space that has never been used or allocated to a file.
 In contrast, slack space usually contains residual data from a deleted file and is not necessarily unused.

 Another difference is that slack space cannot hold the complete contents of a deleted file, whereas free space can.
 Free space can also retain the file's binary header signature, which helps identify the file type.
 These signatures are overwritten in the slack space.

 Also, the size of the data recovered from a stored file's slack space is limited to one cluster minus one byte.
 In contrast, the data recovered from free space can span thousands of clusters and be quite large.